1960 Pittsburgh Panthers football team: Postseason

-On November 17, The Pittsburgh Post-Gazette reported that Chancellor Litchfield would extend Coach Michelosen's tenure as coach at Pitt for an indefinite time period.
-“John Michelosen is our football coach—indefinitely,” the Chancellor said.
+On November 17, the Pittsburgh Post-Gazette reported that university chancellor Edward H. Litchfield would extend Michelosen's tenure as coach at Pitt for an indefinite time period.
+"John Michelosen is our football coach—indefinitely," the Chancellor said.
 “He will continue to work here on the same basis as all of our other staff members, and the only bond to which he will be held is our good faith in him, and his in us.....If he ever decides to quit coaching, it would give him an opportunity for reassignment to some other University area.”

 Mike Ditka was named consensus All-America.
 He was also chosen to play in the East-West Shrine Game at Kezar Stadium on December 31 in San Francisco, California and the Hula Bowl on January 8, 1961 at Honolulu Stadium in Honolulu, Hawaii.
 Guard Paul Hodge and end Ron Delfine played in the North-South Shrine Game on December 26 in Miami, Florida.
 Fullback Jim Cunningham and tackle Dick Mills played in the All-American Bowl on December 24 in Tucson, Arizona and in the Copper Bowl on December 31 in Phoenix, Arizona.
 John Michelosen was on the coaching staff for the All-American Bowl.